danieljharvey/website-face/posts/2018-11-03-typeclasses-eq.markdown

         isSameHorse first second = first == second
 ```

 That's terrible news.
 What's wrong here?
-Apprently, we need to make an instance of the `Eq` (short for 'equality') typeclass for `Horse` before they can be compared.
+Apparently, we need to make an instance of the `Eq` (short for 'equality') typeclass for `Horse` before they can be compared.
 What's the `Eq` typeclass?

 We can find out more by firing up `ghci`, the GHC repl.